rezdm/Argus.cpp/README.md

 * Make it possible to mark, through UI items to ignore; may be "ignore next x hours"; may be the whole group at once
 * Revise ping implementation
 * Make sure installation scripts are working across different init systems
+* Front-end should self-update when there is a change in .js/.css/.html/...
 * Open to any other suggestions